Propagation of Gravitational Waves in Einstein--Gauss-Bonnet Gravity for Cosmological and Spherically Symmetric Spacetimes: Scalar--Einstein-Gauss-Bonnet gravity

 Let the two solutions of (\ref{EC4}) $N=N_1$ and $N=N_2$ $\left(0<N_1<N_2\right)$.
 Then the period where $N<N_1$ corresponds to the inflation in the early Universe and the period where $N>N_2$ to the accelerating expansion in the present Universe.
-Then, the parameters $\alpha$ and $\gamma$ are given in terms of $\beta$, $N_1$, and $N_2$, as follows,
+During $N_1<N<N_2$, we expect $w_\mathrm{eff}$ goes to vanish at least if we include the contribution of the matter which is dust.